Man of Flowers (1983) dir. Paul Cox

 The Positively True Adventures of the Alleged Texas Cheerleader Murdering Mom (1993) dir.
 Michael Ritchie

 w/ Holly Hunter, Frankie Ingrassia, Beau Bridges, Eddie Jones, Swoosie Kurtz, Elizabeth Ruscio, Gregg Henry, Jack Kehler, Frederick Koehler

 This movie is based on a real-life case that made national headlines in 1991, including the cover of People magazine.
 To improve her daughter’s chances at making the cheerleading squad, Wanda Holloway hires a hit man to kill the competition.
 A wicked little tagline quoting Wanda says it perfectly: “The things you do for your kids.”
 ABC had already aired a version of the case, starring Leslie Ann Warren.
 This version for HBO is far cleverer at representing the media frenzy, including HBO’s own bid to the Holloways.
-Hunter as Wanda has to be seen—and heard—to be appreciated.
+Holly Hunter as Wanda has to be seen—and heard—to be appreciated.
 She nails every line.
-When Hunter went from this ‘trash’ role to the mute in Jane Campion’s artsy The Piano (1993), embodying each character so distinctively, I became a loyal fan for life.
-Anderson’s screenplay for TPTAOTATCMM does not, however, develop all characters as well as Wanda and her immediate family (Jones, Ingrassia, Koehler).
-Ever-reliable Bridges makes the most of his thin role as Wanda’s brother-in-law.
-Kurtz as his wife, though, is merely a trailer park stereotype exploited for laughs.
-But if you appreciate character acting, satire, and trash comedy, then Hunter as Wanda Holloway is a must-see.
+When Hunter went from this “trash” role to the mute in Jane Campion’s artsy The Piano (1993), embodying each character so distinctively, I became a loyal fan for life.
+Jane Anderson’s screenplay for TPTAOTATCMM does not, however, develop all characters as well as Wanda and her immediate family (Jones, Ingrassia, Koehler).
+Ever-reliable Beau Bridges makes the most of his thin role as Wanda’s brother-in-law; Kurtz as his wife, though, combines trailer park and mentally ill stereotypes for the sake of weirdness.
+But if you appreciate character acting, satire, and trash comedies, then Hunter as Wanda Holloway is a must-see.